Post-OCR Paragraph Recognition by Graph Convolutional Networks: Experiments

-{\alph{enumi}. } \begin{enumerate}[leftmargin=0.22in] \item Under splitting: the caption under the top-right picture is not split from the paragraph on the left, causing downstream errors. \item Over splitting: two lines in the middle are mistakenly split, but the short line segments are then clustered back into the same paragraph, resulting in a correct final output. \item Over clustering table elements: since tables are ``don't-care'' regions in the training data, the GCN models trained with paragraph data may take table elements as sparse text lines and incorrectly cluster them together.
-A table detector may help to filter out these lines for paragraphs. \end{enumerate}

 To verify the robustness of the GCN models for language and script diversity, we test them on a multi-language evaluation set.
-The models are trained with both synthetic and human annotated data in English, and additional synthetic data from Wikipedia pages in Chinese, Japanese and Korean.
-No other Latin language data is needed as the English data is sufficient to represent the layout styles.
+The GCN models are trained with additional synthetic data from Wikipedia pages in Chinese, Japanese and Korean.
+Table \ref{tab:6} once again shows the generalizability of GCN models.
+F-RCNN-Q is not trained in the three Asian languages for the lack of training data.

-Table \ref{tab:6} shows the F1-scores across multiple languages.
-F-RCNN-Q is not evaluated for the three Asian languages, because we don't have suitable training data, and Table \ref{tab:5} indicates that synthetic training data is not useful for this model.
-The GCN models produce best results in almost all the languages tried, once again showing good generalizability.

 The GCN models are also flexible in handling text lines written in vertical directions, which are common in Japanese and Chinese, and also appear in Korean.
 Although we don't have much training data with vertical lines, the bounding box structures of lines and symbols in these languages remain the same when the lines are written vertically, as if they were written horizontally while the image is rotated clockwise by 90 degrees.
 Fig. \ref{fig:15} shows such an example.
-Since our models are trained to handle all rotation angles, such paragraphs can be correctly identified.
+Since our models are trained to handle all rotation angles, such paragraphs can be correctly recognized.